cpplibv/libv/LIBV-TODO.md

 	libv.ui: scroll bar (without the pane itself, aka slider) | NOTE: Check git stash libv.ui: clipping vertex shader (with on/off)
-	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash
+	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it

 	libv.ui: list
 	libv.ui: table layout - only the columns and/or rows have size